11/14/2009 4:43:37 PM

 A kill by Cieciley Fox gave the Yotes match point again at 28-27 and finally they were able to put it away on an SOU attack error.

 Bergstrom led the Raiders with 10 kills.
-Bartling and Heather Porter combined for 10 blocks and Becky Johnstone had 21 digs.
+Bartling and

 Link led College of Idaho with 14 kills.